kemal-rov/kemal-rov/README.md

 ## 🚀 What I'm up to:

-- 🔭 I’m currently working on Cartify Marketplace - a robust back-end e-commerce application.
+- 🔭 I’m currently working on [Cartify Marketplace](https://github.com/kemal-rov/cartify-marketplace) - a robust back-end e-commerce application.
-- 🌱 I’m currently learning Next.js 14 and working on a full-stack Airbnb clone.
+- 🌱 I’m also learning Next.js 14 and working on a full-stack [Airbnb clone](https://github.com/kemal-rov/airbnb-clone).
 - 👯 I’m looking to collaborate on all kinds of test automation / Node.js projects.
-- 📫 How to reach me: Linkedin.
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/kemal-rov%C4%8Danin-280ab918a/).
 - ⚡ Fun fact: My favorite number is 28, which is a perfect number because it is equal to the sum of its divisors (1, 2, 4, 7, 14).

 ## 📚 My Values: